epfml/disco/browser/README.md

 1. One can access the running app locally, with a `localhost link`
 2. One can access the running app on any device that has access to the network of his machine.
 To do so, use the `network link`.

-Note: As mentioned above, the browser requires the [server](../browser/README.md) to run.
-Make sure both services run on different ports.
+Note: As mentioned above, the browser requires a running helper [server](../browser/README.md) to function.
+Make sure both services are running on different ports.

 ### Running for production